datawire/ambassador-docs/docs/emissary/pre-release/topics/running/ingress-controller.md

             servicePort: 80
 ```

-This is the equivalent configuration using an AmbassadorMapping instead:
+This is the equivalent configuration using a Mapping instead:

 ```yaml
 ---